10 Highest Mountains in the World Have to See Once in Your Lifetime !

 June 3, 1950

-Top 10 highest mountains in the world
+Top 10 Highest Mountains in the World

 1. What is The Highest Mountain in The World?

-2. The Second Highest Mountain in the World
+2. The Second-Highest Mountain in the World

-3. Third Highest Mountain in the World
+3. The third-highest Mountain in the World

-4. The Fourth Highest Mountain in the World
+4. The Fourth-Highest Mountain in the World

 Silent Lhotse rises to 8516 m and quietly perches on the edge of the Nepal-Tibet border (Khumbu region).
 Climbers access the standard route from South Col to Yellow Band beyond Camp 3.
 Successfully first climbed in 1956 by Ernst Reiss, Lhotse welcomes climbers from September to November.
 The popular Lhotse face lies on the western flank of it.
+Most of the Lhotse Expedation route is the same as Everest route, so during the Spring and autumn seasons, you can see many expedation group at Everest Base Camp.

-5. Fifth Highest Mountain in the World
+5. Fifth-Highest Mountain in the World

-6. The Sixth Highest Mountain in the World
+6. The Sixth-Highest Mountain in the World

 Turquoise Goddess Cho Oyu (8188 m) stands at the Nepal-Tibet border.
 The safest of all eight-thousanders, Cho Oyu, got slain first by Sherpa Pasang Dawa Lama in 1954.
 Lhotse trek opens in March-May with Nangpa La as its standard pass.
+Mostly, Mt.
+Cho Oyu Expedation was climbed from the Tibet side; however, this spring (2024), a French climber named Alasdair McKenzie, along with a team of veteran Nepali Sherpas (Tenging Gyaljen, Gelje, and others), has made history by climbing Mt.
+Cho Oyu from the Nepal side for the for the first time.
+The Cho Oyu base camp is near the most popular Gokyo Lakes trek.

-7. Seventh Highest Mountains in the World
+7. Seventh-Highest Mountains in the World

-9. Ninth Highest Mountain in the World
+9. Ninth-Highest Mountain in the World

 The Naked Mountain Nanga Parbat (8126 m) flaunts itself in the Diamer district of the Gilgit-Baltistan region.
 Nanga Parbat, most welcoming from the northern ridge, allowed Austrian climber Hermann Buhl to be the first ascent to its summit.
 Seven Years in Tibet is one of the most remarkable Himalayan novels based around the immaculate vibes of Nanga Parbat.

-10. Tenth Highest Mountain in the World
+10. Tenth-Highest Mountain in the World

 Conclusion